Configure Workers for Platforms

 User Workers can be created using C3.
 C3 (create-cloudflare-cli) is a command-line tool designed to help you setup and deploy Workers to Cloudflare as fast as possible.

 Open a terminal window and run C3 to create your Worker project.
-This example creates a user Worker called customer-worker-1.
+This example creates a user Worker called customer-worker-1

 When following the interactive prompts, answer the questions as below:

-• Select no to using TypeScript.
+to using TypeScript. - Select

-• Select no to deploying your application.
+to deploying your application.

 2. Create a dispatch namespace